WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/Diam.md

 # Proposal for seamless interoperatibility & usability via phone address book
 The proposal draws upon a lot of work already accomplished in previous workshops of RWOT and proposes SPKI partly based on MSISDNs.

 1.	**Contacts platform** - A network of self-sovereign identities including directories with SPKI.
-The identities use the globally unique mobile numbers as handles like a domain name system for easy reference.
+The identities use  globally unique mobile numbers as handles **like a domain name system** for easy reference.
 2.	**DPKI and ERC725** for managing the asymmetric keys and recovery.
 3.	**Proof-of-life** - Using Social graphs and live human conversations with cryptographic signing.
 Similar to live human validation used during kidnappings.
 4.	**Shared contact directories** exposed as LDAP for authentication, authorization and context.